The Majestic Spanish Mastiff: Guardian of the Spanish Countryside

 Breed Coat, Colour, and Appearance

 The Spanish Mastiff boasts a thick double coat that provides insulation against the harsh Spanish climate.
 The outer coat is straight and coarse, while the inner coat is soft and dense.
-Their coat can be of various colors, including fawn, black, red, and brindle.
+Their coat can be of various colours, including fawn, black, red, and brindle.
 A distinguishing feature of this breed is its distinctive facial wrinkles and loose skin, giving them a noble and wise appearance.

 Is Mastiff the Strongest Dog?